 Lauren Rivera is an expert on workplace personnel practices, with a focus on diversity, equity, and inclusion.
 She has written extensively on hiring and promotion practices in elite professional service firms.
 Her award-winning book Pedigree: How Elite Students Get Elite Jobs (Princeton University Press, 2015) investigates hiring decisions for top-tier investment banks, consulting firms, and law firms.
+She is currently working on a variety of projects examining discrimination in public and private education.
 Her research has been featured in the Atlantic, Economist, Financial Times, Fortune, New York Times, Wall Street Journal, and NPR.
 In recognition for her work, Professor Rivera received the American Sociological Association's William Julius Wilson Early Career Award.
-She has been named one of the top 40 business school professors under 40 by Poets & Quants and a rising management star by Thinkers50.
-She received her B.A. in sociology and developmental psychology from Yale University and her Ph.D. in sociology from Harvard University.
+She has been named a top business school professor by Poets & Quants and a rising management star by Thinkers50.
+She received her B.A. in sociology and psychology from Yale University and her Ph.D. in sociology from Harvard University.
 She previously worked at Evite.com and Monitor Deloitte.

-Culture, evaluation, decision-making, labor markets, social class, gender, education, qualitative methods
+Discrimination, culture, interpersonal evaluation, inequality, decision-making, organizations, social class, gender, education, qualitative and mixed methods

-Leadership, diversity, decision-making, teams, personnel practices, qualitative methods
+Leadership, workplace diversity, discrimination, decision-making, influence, teams, organizations, inequality, qualitative and mixed methods

 This program is designed for anyone working in organizations where people problems and personalities challenge productivity.
 It is ideal for small businesses in which developing a collaborative culture is essential, as well as large organizations with complex reporting relationships.
 Organizations that are experiencing fundamental change, those that are trying to absorb new acquisitions, family businesses preparing for generational transitions and geographically-challenged teams are perfectly suited for this program.